TrueZortal/UGMSSK/README.md

  - View gets rendered twice after drag/drop with only them visible(?)

  Version/Release Log:

+v0.0.6 => -
+- cleaned the code base to remove stray comments ✅
+- added basic rule set to the readme.md and a link within the game ✅
+- button are moving on refresh✅
+- Opponent moving PLEASE wait for your turn✅
+- Summoning on same field crashes server and results in adding minion to list (not actually to board)✅ (caused by usage of uninitiated flashing in event logging)

 v0.0.5 => -
 - style improvements ✅